utdal/ATACSeq-NextFlow-Pipeline/README.md

 4. [Completed] Running mark duplicates using picard
 5. [Completed] Running peak calling using MACS2
 6. [In-progress] Calculating TSSe score
-7. [In-progress] Generating bigWig and heatmap using Deeptools
+7. [Completed] Generating bigWig and heatmap using Deeptools

 ![ATACSeq NextFlow Pipeline](misc/ATACSeqpipeline.png)

 This tool is used to process bulk ATAC-seq data by mapping paired-end reads to a reference genome and identifying areas of open chromatin after peak calling.
 This tool generates files that can be visualized on a genome browser.

 Running the tool is pretty straight forward, however a good understanding of `bash` is recommended.
 Please familiarize yourself with data types, basic functions, data structures in each language.

+There are two ways to run the ATAC-seq pipeline: either by installing the necessary packages manually on your local system, or by using a Docker container, where everything is pre-installed.
+If you choose to use Docker, skip ahead to the section **Running the Tool in Docker**.

 ## Installation/Setup of Visium NextFlow Pipeline:
 You can install Visium NextFlow Pipeline via git: